wemake-services/wemake-python-styleguide/docs/pages/usage/configuration.rst

 **flake8-isort**

 We use ``flake8-isort`` to check style of imports in our code.
-To avoid triggering these checks, please update your configuration with the following lines:
+To avoid triggering these checks, you can either use `"wemake" isort profile <https://pycqa.github.io/isort/docs/configuration/profiles.html#wemake>`_ or update your configuration with the following lines:

 .. code:: ini